-It is not difficult to fix blue screen of death.
+It is not difficult to fix the blue screen of death.
 Firstly, you will need to pinpoint the STOP code and this will explain the problem.
-Some computers may just shut down and restart; there are other solutions to show you how to fix blue screen.
+Some computers may just shut down and restart.
+There are other solutions to show you how to fix a blue screen.

 If you restart your Windows 8 or 10 PC, after encountering a BSOD, each will do this troubleshooting step automatically.
 You may still open the Action Center to find out if there are more ways to solve the problem.

 If your Windows cannot fix itself, look for answers on the internet.
 Scan the blue screen to track the "Stop Error" code or text.
 Sometimes it will be 0x00000024 or something like Driver IRQL not less or equal.
 Search for the specific error on the internet and see if you will get a solution.
 In Windows 8 and Windows 10, searching for an error online is given as a recommendation.